jviksne/svg2webfont/README.md

 # svg2cssfont

 FontForge Python script for converting a list of SVG files into CSS web font for use as icons.

 Each SVG file will be interpreted as representing a single character with the file name (without extension) becoming a CSS class with a custom ("ico-" by default) prefix.
 The SVG files do not need to be structed in any specific way.

 Script generates a CSS file and two font files in WOFF and WOFF 2.0 formats that need to be uploaded to the web server's public directory.
 To use the fonts as icons the CSS file needs to be included.
 Sample icon HTML tag format:
 `<i class="ico ico-settings"></i>`

- Preview of all icons: https://jviksne.github.io/feather-icon-css-font/preview.html
+By default the script generates also a preview HTML file that lists all of the icons.
+Preview file for the three sample Feather Icon (https://feathericons.com/, https://github.com/feathericons/feather) icons included in the repository: https://jviksne.github.io/svg2cssfont/preview.html

 ## Setup and usage

 1. Install FontForge https://fontforge.org/ (consider donation https://fontforge.org/en-US/donate/ ).
 2. Add "bin" directory (e.g. "C:\Program Files (x86)\FontForgeBuilds\bin") of FontForge installation to system path (optional).
 3. Download this repository and extract to some directory.
-4. Replace the three sample Feather Icon (https://feathericons.com/ , https://github.com/feathericons/feather) SVG files in "src" directory with the final list of SVG files, each file representing a single character.
+4. Replace the three sample Feather Icon (https://feathericons.com/, https://github.com/feathericons/feather) SVG files in "src" directory with the final list of SVG files, each file representing a single character.
 Files must have ".svg" extension.
 File name (without extensions) will be used as the name of the CSS class for the specific character.
 5. Delete the sample CSS and font files from "dist/css" and "dist/font" directories.
 6. Run the script from command line with the following command (optional arguments listed below):
 `fontforge --script svg2cssfont.py`